YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/functional_ir.rst

 .. _Racket: http://racket-lang.org/
 .. _SMT: http://smtlib.cs.uiowa.edu/

+Rosette, being backed by SMT solvers and written with s-expressions, uses code very similar to the `write_functional_smt2` output.
+As a result, the SMT-LIB functional backend can be used as a starting point for implementing a Rosette backend.

 Full code listings for the initial SMT-LIB backend and the converted Rosette backend are included in the Yosys source repository under :file:`backends/functional` as ``smtlib.cc`` and ``smtlib_rosette.cc`` respectively.
 Note that the Rosette language is an extension of the Racket language; this guide tends to refer to Racket when talking about the underlying semantics/syntax of the language.

+The major changes from the SMT-LIB backend are as follows:

+- all of the ``Smt`` prefixes in names are replace with ``Smtr`` to mean ``smtlib_rosette``;
+- syntax is adjusted for Racket;
+- data structures for input/output/state are changed from using ``declare-datatype`` with statically typed fields, to using ``struct`` with no static typing;
+- the transfer function also loses its static typing;
+- sign/zero extension in Rosette uses the output width instead of the number of extra bits, gaining static typing;
+- the single scope is traded for a global scope with local scope for each struct;
+- initial state is provided as a constant value instead of a set of assertions;
+- and the ``-provides`` option is introduced to more easily use generated code within Rosette based applications.

 Scope
 ~~~~~